martinklepsch/tenzing/README.md

 - `+om`: provides a basic Om application and adds relevant dependencies.
 - `+reagent`: provides a basic Reagent application and adds relevant dependencies.
+- `+divshot`: adds divshot.json for easy deployment to divshot
 - `+garden`: setup [Garden][garden] and integrate into build process
 - `+sass`: setup [Sass][sass] and integrate into build process